6 Dog-Friendly Waterfalls in Victoria to Visit

 The waterfalls located along the Great Ocean Road are a popular attraction, but unfortunately the majority of them are off limit to dogs.
 Most are located in areas of the Great Otway National Park where dogs are generally not allowed, including the popular Erskine Falls and Sheoak Falls near Lorne.

 However, there are some dog-friendly waterfalls.
 One of the best dog-friendly waterfalls close to the Great Ocean Road is Beauchamp Falls, located in the Beauchamp Falls Reserve, part of Otway Forest Park.
-Confusingly, the website for the reserve currently states no pets are allowed, while elsewhere it states dogs are allowed in all of Otway Forest Park.
-Recent visitors have confirmed dogs are definitely allowed on a leash, with onsite signs stating this.
+Dogs are allowed in all of the Otway Forest Park, with recent visitors confirming that there are signs at the reserve stating dogs are allowed on a leash.

 To access this waterfall when driving along the Great Ocean Road, turn off at Skenes Creek.
 It’s then a 50-minute drive along a narrow, windy road to the carpark, located off the Aire Valley Road from Beech Forest Road.
 The final 3km stretch is unsealed, so probably skip this spot if driving a rental car.